miya4649/Live_Audio_KV260_KR260_Template/readme.md

 $ cd "Path of this directory"

-$ make vivado

-(Create a Vivado project)

-$ make vivado-run

-(Synthesis, Implement, Export HW)

-$ make vitis

-(Create and build a Vitis Unified IDE project)

-Or

 $ make

-(Do all three of the above at once)
+(The entire process is executed at once.)

-Start the Vitis Unified IDE,
+Next, start the Vitis Unified IDE,

 "File": "Open Workspace",